-the monthly pass entitles you to enter the G. H. Dawe Community Centre, Roland Michener Aquatic Centre, and the Recreation Centre.
+\the monthly pass entitles you to enter the G. H. Dawe Community Centre, Roland Michener Aquatic Centre, and the Recreation Centre.
 This pass does not give you access to the Collicutt Centre.

-TEXT MESSAGES AND FACEBOOK MESSAGES ABOUT EVENTS
+EMAIL AND WHAT'S APP MESSAGES ABOUT EVENTS

 The International Services department organizes a number of activities throughout the school year specifically for our International Students who have paid the Activity Fee.
-Notices of these events are posted on our Facebook Group "Red Deer Public Schools International Students Alumni".
-We suggest you join this Facebook Group.
+Notices of these events are posted on our What's App group (new students will be added prior to arrival).
+Notices will also be sent to the student's personal email address.